 Check Writing Safety Tips and Takeaways

-Check fraud includes forging or endorsing checks that belong to someone else, using chemicals to remove information from a check and stealing or counterfeiting checks that belong to another person.
+Check fraud includes forging or endorsing checks that belong to someone else, using chemicals to remove information from a check, and stealing or counterfeiting checks that belong to another person.
+If you use checks, even rarely, make sure you know how to protect yourself from check fraud.

 Take these precautions to avoid being a fraud victim: